-A Contentious Probate Solicitor will carry out an assessment of your case and this includes:
+A Contentious Probate Lawyer will carry out an assessment of your case and this includes:

 - Making enquiries with the person who drafted the Will about the circumstances around the making of the Will.
 This may have a small charge, but we’ll tell you before going ahead.

 - Accessing medical records of the person who died and reviewing them.

 - Speaking with witnesses who knew the person who died for any evidence of cognitive decline or undue influence.

 - Asking the deceased’s GP for their view on their Testamentary Capacity at the time of making the Will.
 Please note, the GP may charge a small amount for this, but we’ll inform you of any charges